sheehui/tp/docs/UserGuide.md

 as new to some users.
 We strongly recommend that first-time users read through the user guide to gain a basic understanding of how to use our app.
 We have also included links to navigate around the user guide to allow easier access of related information.
-Some tips and tricks, as well as cautions are included throughout the guide to help you get more out of our application and avoid certain common dangers.
-Also, links back to the top of the page like below are present at the end of every section.
-To allow for easier navigation around the user guide, we suggest using the table of contents as well as these links to quickly find and access the information needed.
+Some tips and tricks, as well as cautions are included throughout the guide to help you get more out of our application.
+Additionally, links back to the top of the page like below are present at the end of every section that bring you back to the start of our user guide.
+For easier navigation around this User Guide, we suggest using our table of contents together with these links to quickly find and access the information you need.

-This marks the end of the section.
+This marks the end of the introduction.
 Click
 <a href="#top">here</a> to return to the top:
 --------------------------------------------------------------------------------------------------------------------